Helping you grow closer to God

 What gives you hope?
 What gives you perseverance in the midst of a hard life and in a fallen world it’ll be hard.
 Is to know that you have eternal life, that heaven is real, that there’s hope.

 Now that’s the story, okay?
-I encourage you if you’ve never read it, maybe for the next year just say, “I’m going to read this.”
+I encourage you to pick up the paperback and if you’ve never read it, maybe for the next year just say, “I’m going to read this.”
+Or for some of you just treat it like one of those novels and say, “Ah, it’ll take me four or five days,” and just sit down and zoom through.
 Get something easy to understand.

 If you’re like me, I had never opened it and I remember saying, “God, I don’t know if you exist or not, but all of history is divided between this one called Jesus, between B.C. and A.D., and life has been defined by this one man.
 I owe it to myself to at least examine what Your Word says.”